dtpublic/malhar-angular-dashboard/README.md

 ### dataModelType

 The best way to provide data to a widget is to specify a `dataModelType` in the Widget Definition Object (above).
 This function is used as a constructor whenever a new widget is instantiated on the page.
-If `dataModelType` is a string it will be looked up with $injector (it should be valid AngularJS-way provider/factory/service).
+If `dataModelType` is a string it will be looked up with $injector (it should be valid AngularJS provider/factory/service).
 In most cases data model should implement the following methods: `init`, and `destroy`.
 Please see [widget directive file](https://github.com/DataTorrent/malhar-angular-dashboard/blob/master/src/directives/widget.js) for implementation details.